Tooth Sensitivity

 Sharp, abrupt pain or discomfort caused by hot, cold, sweet, or acidic meals and beverages.
 Discomfort during brushing or flossing, particularly along the gumline.
 Lingering ache after eating hot or cold meals.
 Sensitivity to air or temperature fluctuations, such as when inhaling cold air.

-The duration of the tooth sensitivity process varies greatly based on a number of factors, including the underlying reason, the intensity of the sensitivity, and the efficiency of the selected therapy.
-Here's an outline of the timeframe for treating tooth sensitivity:
+The duration treatment process varies greatly based on a number of factors, including the underlying reason, the intensity of the sensitivity, and the efficiency of the selected therapy.

-Treatment Planning: Once the reason of tooth sensitivity has been identified, the dentist will create a treatment plan that is specific to the patient's needs.
+Treatment Planning: Once the reason has been identified, the dentist will create a treatment plan that is specific to the patient's needs.
 The treatment strategy may include suggestions for lifestyle modifications, oral hygiene habits, and specialized dental treatments to address the root cause.

 Fluoride Treatments: Fluoride applications in the clinic or prescription fluoride toothpaste may need many sessions spread out over weeks or months.